Colombian identity card: Front

 The header consists of the inscription "COL" (Colombia's acronym for ICAO), "REPÚBLICA DE COLOMBIA" and "Cédula de Extranjería.”
-The purple background with soft shades of yellow and white, consists of circle patterns, and on the right side it shows the facade of the Casa de Nariño.
-It has a round hologram on the middle of the document, with the coat of arms of Colombia and the logo of Colombia Migration.
+The purple background with soft shades of yellow and white consists of circle patterns, and on the right side it shows the facade of the Casa de Nariño.
+It has a round hologram in the middle of the document, with the coat of arms of Colombia and the logo of Colombia Migration.
 On the front face it has the following information: